PlayPen/minecraft-server/README.md

 # Minecraft Server Packages

 Example packages for a minecraft server.
 Make sure you already have a playpen network coordinator and local coordinator (plus the CLI) setup before following this tutorial.
+The local coordinator must define the "memory" resource and the "java-8" attribute.

 ## Usage